Settlement process – Israel

 Once the transaction is matched via Extranet, it cannot be cancelled unilaterally but it is not technically “binding” and can still be cancelled bilaterally if a written request has been submitted to and approved by the TASE-CH.

-Settlement finality is reached following the overnight batch at the TASE-CH and the reporting of settled trades to the local participant/custodian.
-In turn, custodians confirm settlement to their clients and fulfil the open cash obligations of their clients.
+Settlement finality is reached following the overnight batch at the TASE-CH and the reporting of settled trades to the local participant, custodian or account operator.
+In turn, custodians or account operators confirm settlement to their clients and fulfil the open cash obligations of their clients.
 Once the settlement cycle for securities is completed on SD, the TASE-CH sends a “net accounting entries file” to the BoI.
 At 09:15 (SD+1 morning) local time, BoI debits/credits the relevant TASE-CH participant accounts held on its books (internal entries) and sends the new updated participant account balance via Zahav.

 Off-exchange trading and settlement